 Assemblies of God Church Grant

-- Available to members or their dependents of a participating church.
+- This grant is available to members of a participating church.
 Awards vary and are determined by the participating church in coordination with VU.
-Information regarding participating churches may be obtained from the University Advancement Office.
+Information regarding participating churches may be obtained by the University Advancement Office.

 Federal Unsubsidized Stafford Loan

 This loan is available to all student enrolled at least half-time (5 units), with a fixed interest rate of 6.8% which will accrue while in school.
 The maximum eligibility is $20,500 per academic year.